StatCan/StatCan.OrchardCore/docs/en/index.md

 ## Where to Start?

 I want to:
-* Help contribute to the underlying platform: See the [Getting Started](development/getting-started/) guide
+* To help contribute see the [Getting Started](development/getting-started/) guide
-* Set up a solution (e.g. website) quickly for my project and modify how it looks: Follow the [Solution Templates](development/solution-templates) guide
+* Set up a solution (e.g. website, application) quickly for my project and modify how it looks: Follow the [Solution Templates](development/solution-templates) guide